Antiviral medicines for COVID-19 infection

 • Ask your doctor or nurse practitioner for a prescription.

 • Ask your pharmacist.
 Many pharmacies can give you antiviral medicines without a prescription, after a health check by phone.
+Click on this link to the Healthpoint website(external link) and put in your address to find a pharmacy offering COVID-19 antiviral medicines near you.

 You may not need a prescription as some pharmacies can give free COVID-19 antiviral medicines without a prescription to people who are eligible.
 Check which pharmacies give COVID-19 antiviral medicines on the Healthpoint website(external link), or call your local pharmacy.
-If your local pharmacy does not provide these medicines, they can tell you the nearest pharmacy that does.
+If your local pharmacy doesn't provide these medicines, they can tell you the nearest pharmacy that does.

 Pharmacy health checks